ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/guide_index.md

-# Introduction to the mbed OS User Guide
+# The mbed OS User Guide

 This is the mbed OS User Guide.
 We're publishing it one chapter at a time.